Last Updated on January 12, 2023

-What to Write in a Cleaner Resume Skills Section
+Cleaner Resume Skills Section

 Although the reception field requires specific technical skills, employers also consider soft skills.
 These are the personality traits or skills that indicate to your fit as a Cleaner who will add value by meeting set out KPI’s, has adequate knowledge, and sufficient experience answer customer queries or direct them to the appropriate contact person.
 Incorporate these into your summary, or profile, and into your accomplishment statements.

 Technical Skills Examples

 - Educational Attainment: A university degree is not generally required to become a Cleaner, but you may list diplomas, short courses or workshops you have completed.

 - Technical Aptitude: Tools and equipment expertise in heavy-duty buffing machines, trash compactors, incinerators, industrial mopping, and spraying machines and dryers.

 - Other technical skills of importance include: Chemical Use, Cleaning, Dusting, Mopping, Polishing Furniture Safety Protocols, Sanitation, Scrubbing, Sweeping, Washing Floors, Washing Windows, Waxing, General Housekeeping, Electronics Care and Cleaning, Floor Maintenance, Stain Removal

 Attention to Detail